rizviiqra/VehicleParking/README.md

-The Vehicle Parking Management System is developed to provide a simple web-based solution for managing vehicle parking records.
+The Vehicle Parking Management System is a web-based application designed to manage vehicle parking records efficiently.
+The admin can manually update parking lot availability, which is then reflected on the user dashboard.
+Users can view available spots and book or vacate them as needed.

 ✨ Features